thepassle/astro-service-worker/README.md

 ### `worker`|`serviceWorker`: Middleware

 It's also possible to add custom middleware to your service worker.
-To do so, you can add a function that takes an event to `self.MIDDLEWARE`.
+To do so, you can add a function to `self.MIDDLEWARE`.
+A middleware function gets passed the `event` as well as Astro's SSR `manifest`, e.g.: `middleware(event, manifest)`.

-Once a middleware returns a response, the other middleware will no longer run, and `event.respondWith` will be called with the response from the middleware that returned.
+If a middleware returns a response, other middleware will no longer run, and `event.respondWith` will be called with the response from the middleware that returned.

 By default, **Astro** is the first middleware in the `MIDDLEWARE` array.
 You can add any additional middleware to run after Astro.
 If you need to run code _before_ Astro, you should prepend your middleware function to the `self.MIDDLEWARE` array, instead of `push`ing it to the end of the array.
 If no middleware has returned a response, the request will be sent to the network instead.